atlassian/data-center-helm-charts/src/main/logging/README.md

 `Kibana` is an open source frontend application that sits on top of Elasticsearch, providing search and data visualization capabilities for data indexed in Elasticsearch.

-There are different methods to deploy EFK stack and here we provide two deployment methods, first deploy EFK using helm chart and deploy local elasticsearch on Kubernetes and second using managed elasticsearch (EKS and AWS ES).
+There are different methods to deploy EFK stack and here we provide two deployment methods, first deploy EFK locally on Kubernetes and second using managed elasticsearch outside the Kubernetes cluster.

 ## EFK using local elasticsearch